orbitartprint/bballorbit/src/blog/content/zoom-action.md

 ## What is the Zoom Action?

-**The Zoom Action** is a two-step offensive trigger that combines a down screen and a handoff - giving the offense two chances to create separation before the defense can react.
+**The Zoom Action** is a two-step offensive trigger that combines a down screen and a handoff, giving the offense two chances to create separation before the defense can react.

 It starts with an **off-ball screen** (often a down screen), allowing the cutter to shake their defender and move toward the ball.
 As that happens, the ballhandler - typically on the wing or corner - steps toward the cutter and executes a **dribble handoff (DHO)**.